 - Leadership Experience.
 Experience holding a significant leadership position in a complex organization or experience dealing with complex problems, including a practical understanding of strategy, processes, risk management and other factors that accelerate growth and change. - Finance or Accounting Experience.
 Experience with finance and/or financial reporting that demonstrates an understanding of finance and financial information and processes. - Services or Industry Experience.
 Experience with our key practice offerings or client industries such as capital markets, mergers and acquisitions, restructuring, consulting, energy, financial institutions, healthcare and telecom, media and technology to deepen the Board's understanding and knowledge of our business. - Government Experience.
 Experience working constructively and proactively with governments and agencies, both foreign and domestic. - Other Public Company Board Experience.
 Experience serving on the boards and board committees of other public companies provides an understanding of corporate governance practices and trends and insights into board management and the relationships among the board, the chief executive officer and other members of senior management. - Global Experience.
 Experience managing or growing companies outside the U.S. or with global companies to broaden our knowledge, help direct our global expansion and help navigate the hurdles of doing business outside the U.S. - Diversity.
-Diversity of gender, background, professional skills and work experience to bring unique perspectives to the Board to help broaden the Company's understanding and knowledge of the markets we serve.
+Diversity of gender, race, background, professional skills, work experience and other qualities to bring unique perspectives to the Board to help broaden the Company's understanding and knowledge of the markets we serve.

-In addition, the Nominating, Corporate Governance and Social Responsibility Committee and the Board consider other factors, as they determine to be appropriate, including:
+In addition, the Nominating, Corporate Governance and Social Responsibility Committee and the Board consider other factors as they determine to be appropriate, including:

 - Integrity and Credibility.
 High ethical standards and strength of character in the candidate's personal and professional dealings and a willingness to be held accountable. - Business Judgment.
 Mature and practical judgment and a history of making good business decisions in good faith and in a manner that will be in the best interests of the Company and its stakeholders. - Collaborative Work Ethic.
 Ability to work together with other directors and management to carry out his or her duties in the best interests of the Company and its stakeholders. - Need for Expertise.
-The extent to which the candidate has some quality or experience that would fill a present need on the Board. - Sufficient Time.
-The candidate is willing to devote sufficient time and effort to the affairs of the Company, as well as other factors related to the ability and willingness of the candidate to serve on the Board. - Independence.
-The non-employee director candidate qualifies as independent under the rules of the Company's Categorical Standards of Director Independence, which can be found in the Governance section of the Company's website at www.fticonsulting.com/about/governance, and the NYSE's corporate governance rules.
+Extent to which the candidate has some quality or experience that would fill a present need on the Board. - Sufficient Time.
+Extent to which the candidate is willing to devote sufficient time and effort to the affairs of the Company, as well as other factors related to the ability and willingness of the candidate to serve on the Board. - Independence.
+Qualification of the candidate as independent under the rules of the NYSE and the Company's Categorical Standards of Director Independence which can be found in the Governance section of the Company's website under "About FTI Governance" at www.fticonsulting.com/about/governance and under the NYSE's corporate governance rules.